-David Crumb is associate professor in composition and theory and has been a member of the UO faculty since 1997.
+David Crumb is a professor in composition and theory and has been a member of the UO faculty since 1997.
 Prior to UO, he served as visiting professor at Duke University, UCLA, St. Mary's College of Maryland, and West Chester University.

 Born in 1962 into a musical family, Crumb studied both cello and piano from an early age.
 His father is world-renowned composer George Crumb, and his sister Ann Crumb is well known as a singer and actress who has performed extensively on Broadway.